rgbIAA/Long-slit-reduction-with-PyRAF/README.md

 Author: Ruben Garcia-Benito (RGB)

-The file "nightlog_2005-07-08.txt" is the example log file of observations for the tutorial.
+The file "nightlog_2005-07-08.txt" is the log file example of the observations used in the tutorial.

-The FITS files used in the tutorial are not included in this repository.
+The FITS files used are not included in this repository.

 The functions and scripts are meant to be adapted (rewritten) to your paticular circumstances.